Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 Idioms and Phrases with “Body”

-We get used to using words in their direct meaning and sometimes completely forget that over the years of existence, some words, such as ”body,” become part of established expressions, where you can see how “body” in English reveals its new shades of meaning.
+Some words, such as “body,” become part of established expressions, where you can see how “body” in English reveals its new shades of meaning.

 -